DirtyHarryLYL/DJ-RN/README.md

 ### Data generation

 1. Run OpenPose for the images in the dataset.
+For HICO-DET, the OpenPose result could be downloaded from [this link](https://drive.google.com/file/d/14QiZSMFLc5FOmkQEHgOY1_E0eM8-60UM/view?usp=sharing).

 2. Create the environment used for this phase.